kammitama5/kammitama5.github.io/_posts/2023-06-24-Saturday-June-24nd.md

 and organizer of your own awesome conference, can give a talk in a conference that only you attend?
 Ugh.).
 This workshops built me back up, and it was so encouraging when members said I did things, they wanted to continue working with me, I was even asked if I wanted to give a talk at a university by someone in my group, and the PI gave me a specific example to work on for our next meeting in three weeks!
+- This year, I've been pleasantly surprised, after being torn down in the past that (i) I could be valued for my perspective and for research (ii) quite a lot of people want to work with me.
+It's been an overwhelming but very rewarding year for me, and very validating for having stuck with research, in spite of these initial setbacks.
+So I'm keeping my eyes forward, and continuing to learn from and enjoy each day.
+Thank you for those who continued to believe in me and to support me, and to encourage me; I'm happy to have made it this far, and I love my current research community!

 ## And that's it